🇧🇷

 Right 17%

-🔎 Why it matters: Brazilian media provided diverse perspectives on Iran's ceasefire: right-leaning media analyzed the chaos in Trump's negotiations, centers covered Pakistan's mediating role, and left-leaning media highlighted Israel's continued attacks in Lebanon as a threat to peace.
+🔎 Why it matters: Brazilian media provided diverse perspectives on the Iran ceasefire: right-wing media analyzed the chaos in Trump's negotiations, centrist outlets covered Pakistan's mediating role, and left-wing media highlighted continued Israeli attacks in Lebanon as a threat to peace.

 Federal Police Launch Operation Against Rising Gas Prices

-The Federal Police of Brazil launched the second phase of 'Operation Vem Diesel' in 15 states and the Federal District, targeting illegal pricing practices for cooking gas cylinders.
+Brazil's Federal Police launched the second phase of 'Operação Vem Diesel' in 15 states and the Federal District, targeting illegal pricing practices for cooking gas cylinders.

 Context: Cooking gas prices are a politically sensitive issue in Brazil, directly affecting low-income households.
-The operation reflects the government's efforts to combat price speculation in essential goods.
+The operation reflects government efforts to combat price speculation on essential goods.

 Left 50%